‘The Walking Dead’ Season 7: Negan TV Portrayal From Comics Slack AMC Ratings?

-The Walking Dead season seven series had dropped in viewership since the its premiere debuting Jeffrey Dean Morgan as Negan.
-It had a slight rise in viewership come episode nine, but will episode 10 garner some traction and hopefully build its viewership more as it continues towards the season finale?
+The Walking Dead Season 7 had dropped in viewership since its premiere debuting Jeffrey Dean Morgan as Negan.
+It had a slight rise in viewership come Episode 9, but will Episode 10 garner some traction and hopefully build its viewership more as it continues towards the season finale?

 Who holds the most and least power in #TheWalkingDead after Sunday's epic premiere??
 We made a list – do YOU agree? https://t.co/Y036MuHpoH pic.twitter.com/gnf4tVjuQ0